A Simultaneous Approach for Training Neural Differential-Algebraic Systems of Equations: Simultaneous approach for neural DAEs

-The evaluation points $\mca{T}_{\text{init}}$ for this step can be chosen arbitrarily; however, it is sensible to coordinate them with the collocation scheme used later on to solve \eqref{eq:colloc_NODE}.
-Again, the computational cost of this step is low.
-We investigate the advantage gained by using this initialization step, in terms of the convergence of \eqref{eq:colloc_NODE}, later on.
-At this point, we have obtained initial values for all relevant variables in \eqref{eq:colloc_NODE}, i.e. trajectories of the differential and algebraic variables, as well as the weights of the neural network.
-In the next section, we describe the algorithm used to solve nonlinear optimization problems, where a subset of the constraints and variables are defined by a neural network, and computational challenges associated with this problem setting.
+The evaluation points $\mca{T}^{s}_{\text{init}}$ for this step can be chosen arbitrarily; however, it is sensible to coordinate them with the collocation scheme used to solve \eqref{eq:colloc_NODE}.
+At this point, we have obtained initial values for all relevant variables in \eqref{eq:colloc_NODE}, i. e., trajectories of the differential and algebraic variables, as well as the weights of the neural network.
+Note that the use of this initialization scheme may introduce biases towards learned representations that exhibit some degree of smoothness, which must be weighed against the potential improvements to the robustness and convergence of the solution of \eqref{eq:colloc_NODE}.

+In the next section, we describe some of the computational challenges encountered when solving \eqref{eq:colloc_NODE} using an interior point method.